What is Really Meant by Irreconcilable Differences in a New Jersey Divorce

 Truly, this oftentimes occurring scenario is a glaring demonstration of differences that between a husband and wife have truly become irreconcilable.Ramifications of Irreconcilable Differences in a Divorce Case

 One of the reasons why a divorce case is permitted to be brought based on a contention that differences between a couple have become irreconcilable.
 When this type of contention is made in divorce proceedings, neither party has to demonstrate that the other spouse was somehow at fault for creating a situation that warrants ending the marriage.

 The theory is that when fault need not be demonstrated in divorce proceedings, divorce proceedings can become less contentious.
 In addition, the thought is that divorce proceedings can be concluded in a more expeditious manner when time doesn’t need to be spent presenting evidence surrounding the fault of another party.
 For example, when pursuing a divorce case, a party seeking a marriage dissolution based on fault doesn’t need to present what can be emotionally charged evidence on cheating and other matters of infidelity.Protect Your Legal Rights

 If you are heading towards a divorce case, or are already in a New Jersey marriage dissolution case, you best protect your primary legal rights by hiring a capable marriage dissolution lawyer.
 You can schedule an appointment with a divorce lawyer by calling the Law Offices of Peter Van Aulen at (201) 845-7400.
-We will schedule an initial consultation with you to provide you a case evaluation and answer your questions.
+We will schedule a free initial consultation with you to provide you a case evaluation and answer your questions.
 We can arrange a case evaluation with you any time that fits into your schedule.